MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials.md

 ---

 # Tutorials

 ![HoloLens 2 user](images/08_Tutorials.png)

 Currently, all of our tutorials and sample apps are Unity or Unreal based.
-As we develop content for other engines and platforms, you will find them under the relevant heading in the Table of Contents.
+As we develop content for other engines and platforms, you'll find them under the relevant heading in the Table of Contents.

 ## HoloLens 2

-The HoloLens 2 tutorials are designed to help developers learn both techniques and best practices for developing mixed reality applications.
+The HoloLens 2 tutorials are designed to teach techniques and best practices for developing mixed reality applications.
 The Unity tutorials are based on the [Mixed Reality Toolkit 2.0 (MRTK 2.0)](https://github.com/microsoft/MixedRealityToolkit-Unity), and the Unreal tutorial is based on the [UX Tools for Unreal Engine 0.8](https://github.com/microsoft/MixedReality-UXTools-Unreal).

 * Getting started tutorials
     * Unity - [1 of 9 Introduction](tutorials/mr-learning-base-01.md)